fallwest/tiddly-node-saver/README.md

 - Supports viewing and saving multiple TiddlyWikis without browser plugins
 - Protects against overwriting changes from other sources accessing the same wiki (e.g. phone apps, other browser windows)
+- Should run on any OS with Node support

 ## Prerequisites

-Requires a recent version of Node and NPM.
+- Requires a recent version of Node and NPM.

 ## Install